mrsonne/hubit/README.md

 ## Motivation
 Many work places have developed a rich ecosystem of stand-alone tools.
 These tools may be developed/maintained by different teams using different programming languages and using different input/output data models.
 Nevertheless, the tools often depend on results provided the other tools leading to complicated and error-prone (manual) workflows.

 By defining input and results data structures that are shared between your tools `hubit` allows all your Python-wrappable tools to be seamlessly executed asynchronously as a single model.
-Asynchronous multi-processor execution often assures a better utilization of the available CPU resources compared to sequential execution single-processor.
+Asynchronous multi-processor execution often assures a better utilization of the available CPU resources compared to sequential single-processor execution.
 This is especially true when some time is spent in each component.
 In practice this performance improvement often compensates the management overhead introduced by `hubit`.
 Executing a fixed call graph is faster than executing the same call graph dynamically created by `hubit`.
 Nevertheless, a fixed call graph will typically encompass all relevant calculations and provide all results, which in many cases will represent wasteful compute since only a subset of the results are actually needed. `hubit` dynamically creates the smallest possible call graph that can provide the results that satisfy the user's query.

 ## Getting started